Paavo Nurmi: Personal life and public image

 Nurmi was more responsive to his fellow athletes than to the media.
 He exchanged ideas with sprinter Charley Paddock and even trained with his rival Otto Peltzer.
 Nurmi told Peltzer to forget his opponents: "Conquering yourself is the greatest challenge of an athlete."
 Nurmi was known to emphasize the importance of psychological strength: "Mind is everything; muscle, pieces of rubber.
 All that I am, I am because of my mind."
-Regarding Nurmi's track antics, Peltzer found that "in his impenetrability he was a Buddha gliding on the track.
+Regarding Nurmi's conduct on track, Peltzer found that "in his impenetrability he was a Buddha gliding on the track.
 Stopwatch in hand, lap after lap, he ran towards the tape, subject only to the laws of a mathematical table."
 Marathoner Johnny Kelley, who first met his idol at the 1936 Olympics, said that while Nurmi appeared cold to him at first, the two chatted for quite a while after Nurmi had asked for his name: "He grabbed ahold of me — he was so excited.
 I couldn't believe it!"

 Nurmi's speed and elusive personality led to nicknames such as the "Phantom Finn", the "King of Runners" and "Peerless Paavo", while his mathematical prowess and use of a stopwatch led the press to characterize him as a running machine.
 One newspaperman dubbed Nurmi "a mechanical Frankenstein created to annihilate time."
-Phil Cousineau noted that "his own innovation — the tactic of pacing himself with a stopwatch — both inspired and troubled people in an era when the robot was becoming symbolic of the modern soulless human being."
+Phil Cousineau noted that "his own innovation—the tactic of pacing himself with a stopwatch—both inspired and troubled people in an era when the robot was becoming symbolic of the modern soulless human being."
 Among the popular newspaper rumours about Nurmi was that he had a "freakish heart" with a very low pulse rate.
 During the debate over his amateur status, Nurmi was joked to have "the lowest heartbeat and the highest asking price of any athlete in the world."